ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 {% include image.html file='/images/core-values/cave-you-seek.jpg' caption='Illustration by Justin Gerard' %}
 [^5]

-## **Peace**: Don't suffer imagined troubles

-**IDENTITY**: Peaceful person, Calm person

-> Happiness is a single player game.
-It is a skill that you develop and a choice that you make.

-> All of humanity's problems stem from man's inability to sit quietly in a room alone.

-> Not wanting something is as good as having it.

-> **The Backwards Law**: Pursuing positive experience is a negative experience and accepting negative experience itself is a positive experience.

-Being unhappy is inefficient.

-Happiness/Peace is a skill that you develop and a choice that you make [^2].
-You can choose to live a certain way that will lead to peace.

-To have peace, your brain should be in controll in every situation.
-You have to be mentally tough.

-You need to be peaceful if you want things to be good long term.
-Develop detachment (not wanting), be less judgemental and optimism.
-Aiming for peace requires a lot of recognizing, rethinking and flipping/unlearing almost everything.

-If you don't believe that you can achieve ultimate peace (Nirwana), you'll have a hard time finding it.

-**Role Models**:  Naval Ravikant, Sam Harris, Kapil Gupta, Sadhguru

-**Books**: Subtle at of not giving a fuck by Mark Manson

-**FOR**:

-- Internal Locus of Control
-- Optimism
-- **Rationality**: allows for a next level thinking where decisions can be made from a birds 🦅 eye view and while knowing the long term effects.

 ## **Truth**: Unhide the fog by becoming truth seeking missile.

 **IDENTITY**: Honest person, Truthful person